Bridging industry and academia to build tomorrow's real estate leaders

 Becoming a Professional Real Estate Developer

-"At [George] Mason MRED, we definitely had a chip on our shoulder.
-As a brand-new program, we felt disrespected by students in the legacy programs like Hopkins and Georgetown.
-But in the annual NAIOP Collegiate Challenge, the [George] Mason Team was clearly superior to Georgetown and Hopkins and consistently took home the 1st place cup."
+"At George Mason's MS in Real Estate Development Program, we definitely had a chip on our shoulder," says McFee.
+"As a brand-new program, we felt disrespected by students in the legacy programs like Hopkins and Georgetown.
+But in the annual NAIOP Collegiate Challenge, the George Mason team was clearly superior to Georgetown and Hopkins and consistently took home the first place cup."

-Brian McFee as a Vice president at CBG
+Brian McFee as a Vice President at CBG

-We don't think Brian is stopping here!
+We don't think Brian McFee is stopping here!